STU/QCD Correspondence: Thermodynamics

 \subsection{Quantities}

 In this section we are going to compute some thermodynamical quantities in the STU model with three different black hole charges for the arbitrary spaces.
-The thermodynamics of the STU model has been studied for special cases [10, 38, 64, 65].
+Some of these quantities such as temperature and entropy will be useful to study QGP in the next sections.
+The thermodynamics of the STU model has been studied for the special cases [17, 51, 79, 80].
 So, the main goal of this section is to generalize previous studies and review the thermodynamics of the STU black hole solution generally.
-Also, we recall special re-scaling where the metric (1) changes to the dual picture namely $\mathcal{N}=4$ SYM with finite chemical potential.\\ According to the previous works the Hawking temperature of the black hole solution (1) will be as [62],
+Also, we recall special re-scaling where the metric (1) changes to the dual picture namely $\mathcal{N}=4$ SYM with finite chemical potential.\\ According to the previous works, the Hawking temperature of the black hole solution (1) will be as [77],

 There is also a chemical potential which is given by the following relation,